tcefi/dxvk-native/README.md

+# Note: This fork is used for inner purposes. macOS and FreeBSD ports are in TODO currently.

 # DXVK Native

 DXVK Native is a port of [DXVK](https://github.com/doitsujin/dxvk) to Linux which allows it to be used natively without Wine.